marceng/marcus_game/GameDesignDoc.md

 ----

 ## 1. Game Objects/Things
-#### Icicle
+#### Static Object
-This will be my static object that, if the user touches, will fall off and die.
+This will be my static object that will not move like the other things in the game.
+From this class I will derive the walls, icicles, and rope.
+If the user touches the icicle, they will fall off and die.
 It will stick out along the wall, making the user jump across to avoid it.
+The wall and rope will just scroll down as the timer runs.

 #### Bird
 The bird will fly across the screen randomly, probably along a slightly curved path.
 If